DavidPerezP124/RingBufferImplementation/README.md

 The idea is that we create an array of "fixed" size.
 The write pointer and the read pointer are updated upon using.
-The ring portion is implemented by reading and writing using the modulus from the pointer and the `array.count`.
+The ring portion is implemented by reading and writing using the modulo from the pointer and the `array.count`.

 example: